Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: Introduction

-To overview the work of this paper: in the state problem \eqref{equ P}, $\h$ acts as boundary control, which is hypothesized to belong to a suitable closed convex bounded subspace $\mathcal{U}_{ad}$ of a suitable Banach space $\mathcal{U}$ [which will be specified later, see \eqref{control space}, \eqref{ad control space}].
-In the \eqref{cost functional}, $(\u, \varphi)$ is the strong solution of state problem \eqref{equ P} corresponding to time-dependent Dirichlet boundary data $\u|_{\partial\Omega} = \h.$ The main results of this paper are summarized as follows: \begin{enumerate} \item We establish the existence of an optimal boundary control for the problem $(\mathbf{OCP}).$ [See Theorem \eqref{Existence of an optimal control}] \item We show that the control to state operator $\mathcal{S}$ is Fr\'echet differentiable between suitable Banach spaces.
+The main results of this paper are summarized as follows: \begin{enumerate} \item We establish the existence of an optimal boundary control for the problem $(\mathbf{OCP})$ where the control is taken as a localised control.
+[See Theorem \eqref{Existence of an optimal control}] \item We show that the control to state operator $\mathcal{S}$ is Fr\'echet differentiable between suitable Banach spaces.
 [See Theorem \eqref{diffrentiability}] \item We derive the adjoint system corresponding to state problem \eqref{equ P} and establish the well-posedness of the adjoint system.
 [See Theorem \eqref{existence adj equ}] \item Finally, we derive the first-order necessary optimality condition in terms of a variational inequality involving adjoint states.
 [See Theorem \eqref{1st order necessary optimality condition}] \end{enumerate}

 The plan of the paper is as follows: in the next section, we give some preliminaries about function spaces and operators used in the sequel.
-We also recall the well-posedness results required in this work and give a brief sketch of a proof that the strong solution depends continuously on the boundary data.
+We also recall the well-posedness results required in this work and give a brief sketch of proof that the strong solution depends continuously on the boundary data.
 This result is crucial in proving the existence of optimal control which is tackled in section 3.
 Section 4 is devoted to studying the linearized system, which comes naturally when one wants to establish the differentiability of control to state operator.
-Finally, in section 5, we characterize the optimal control with the help of adjoint system and establish the well-posedness of the adjoint system.
+Finally, in section 5, we characterise the optimal control with the help of an adjoint system and establish the well-posedness of the adjoint system.